skyformat99/udp2raw-tunnel/README.md

 # Udp2raw-tunnel
+An Encrpyted,Anti-Replay,Multiplexed Udp Tunnel,tunnels udp traffic through raw socket

+### Send/Recv Udp Packet as Raw Packet with TCP header,ICMP header
-An Encrpyted,Anti-Replay,Multiplexed Udp Tunnel,tunnels udp traffic through raw socket,send/recv udp packet as raw packet with fake tcp/icmp header.
-Which can help you bypass udp blocking or udp QOS.
-It also supports sending raw packet as udp packet,in this way you can just make use of the encrpyting and anti-replay feature.NAT supported in all 3 modes.
+Which can help you bypass udp blocking or udp QOS or just poorly supported udp NAT behavior by some ISP.

+Raw packet with UDP header is also supported,in this way you can just make use of the encrpyting and anti-replay feature.
-## Encrpyted,Anti-Replay

-## tcp simulation
+### NAT Supported
+all 3 modes work in NAT environment

+### Encrpytion and Anti-Replay
+encrypt your traffic with aes128cbc,protects data integrity by md5 or crc32,protect replay attack with an anti-replay window smiliar to ipsec/openvpn.

+### Simulated TCP by raw socket
 simulated 3-way hand-shake,simluated seq ack_seq implemented.
-Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale
+Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale.

+provides real-time delivery ,no tcp over tcp problem when using openvpn.

+### Connnection Recover
+After connection is timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all old udp connections will stay vaild.

+### Multiplexing
+one client supports multi udp connections,all of those traffice will share one raw connection

+### Multiple Client Support
+one server supports multi client.not needed to deploy a server for each client

-## Getting Started
+# Getting Started

 ### Prerequisites
 linux host,root access